iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 Here's the steps I think are crucial to success:

  * Keep the edges of the plastic tight to the ground, perhaps by burying them in dirt.
-   If there are gaps, they will act like vents and allow to much airflow that will moderate the temperatures.
+   If there are gaps, they will act like vents and allow too much airflow that will moderate the temperatures.
  * Mow the area before laying plastic.
    Lush plant growth can act like insulation, preventing heat from getting to the base of the plants to fully kill them.
  * Most important of all: you have to achieve maximum sun intensity for this to work.